-🖍 Note

-To secure the data, you m you must clean up the dat ay wish to use data-at-rest encryption.
+To secure the data, you may wish to use data-at-rest encryption.
 Note that you can only enable it on an empty database.
-Otherwise a directory first.
+Otherwise you must clean up the data directory first.

-See the following docume ntation for data-at-rest encryption:
+See the following documentation for data-at-rest encryption:

-• Using HashiCorp Vau lt server
+- Using HashiCorp Vault server

-Using KMIP server
+- Using KMIP server

-• Using a local keyfile
+- Using a local keyfile